This post may contain affiliate links.

 How to Make Crab Salad

-Step 1: Make crab salad dressing by stirring together mayonnaise, Dijon mustard, fresh lemon juice, capers and parsley.
+Step 1: Make dressing by stirring together mayonnaise, Dijon mustard, fresh lemon juice, capers and parsley.

-Step 2: Place lump crab and diced celery in a large bowl.
+Step 2: Place fresh crab and diced celery in a large bowl.
 Spoon dressing over and toss gently to coat; serve.

 - butter lettuce leaves for lining individual serving bowls or salad plates